 - “The counselor will take sides.”
 This common marriage counseling fear is understandable because we all want to be heard and understood — particularly by a professional whose help we seek.
 However, in Emotionally Focused Couple Therapy (known as EFT), the focus is on helping both partners understand themselves and each other.

 - “We’ll be judged by the therapist.”
 No one wants to be criticized or felt not accepted by their counselor.
 In EFT, the role of the therapist is quite different and well-defined.
 We help couples learn to understand why they argue or have become distant.
-We assist in teaching you how to resolve issues.
-We accept that each of your intentions are wholesome.
 There’s no place for judging of any type!

 - “Counseling will take years — and we need help now.”
 We understand this concern.
 The EFT model is considered a “brief” therapy model, with many couples gaining a new understanding of their challenges in the first phase of the process.
 Yes, counseling does require a commitment; however, it is our intention to help you quickly acquire new skills and tools to reduce distress as soon as possible.
 What you learn in counseling can then be used well beyond after therapy has ended.